Careers with a Bachelor of Science in Zoology

 - Wildlife Biology

-According to PayScale.com, general zoologists earned a median salary of over $52,000, as of January 2016.
+According to PayScale.com, general zoologists earned a median salary of over $49,000, as of March 2017.
 Salary, however, can vary depending upon a number of factors, including job title.
-Examples of earnings for jobs that a zoology graduate may pursue include the following:
+For example:

-A career in zoology typically begins by taking college coursework in subjects such as animal psychology and behavior, genetics, ecology, biology, chemistry, calculus, statistics and physics.
-Zoology majors often supplement their course work with additional classes on wildlife behavior, conservation biology, comparative histology, or plant-animal interactions.
+A career in zoology typically begins by taking college coursework in subjects such as animal psychology and behavior, genetics, ecology, biology, chemistry, calculus, statistics, and physics.
+Zoology majors often supplement their coursework with additional classes in wildlife behavior, conservation biology, comparative histology, or plant-animal interactions.
 Zoologists may also specialize in areas such as pre-veterinary science, fisheries biology, or environmental science.